s-ilic/gdm_class_public/README.md

 GDM_CLASS is a modification of the CLASS code which adds the phenomenologically motivated Generalized Dark Matter (GDM) model from [Hu (1998)](https://arxiv.org/abs/astro-ph/9801234).
 A detailed investigation of the theoretical aspects related to this model can be found in the [following article](https://arxiv.org/abs/1605.00649).
 The GDM model relaxes the assumptions about the pressureless nature of cold dark matter, and allows for non-zero sound speed and viscosity.
 The current implementation of the GDM model in GDM_CLASS allows the user to provide any choice for those three additional degree of freedom, in the form of three (smooth) binned functions: the equation of state, the sound speed, and the viscosity of the GDM fluid as a function of scale factor.
 The binning in time is entirely customizable by the user.

 A thorough description of the CLASS code parameters is available in the ``explanatory.ini`` file.
-All additional parameters introduced in GDM_CLASS are described in a separate file, ``TBD.ini``.
+All additional parameters introduced in GDM_CLASS are described in a separate file, ``GDM.ini``.

 (Say something about warning about the newtonian gauge ?
 In the ini ?)